 I have taught for Mid Wales in the past and ran my own Scruff Pots School for Smart Dogs.
 I have a big interest in dogs that are nervous or get triggered, most of these issues are lack of confidence.

-To be honest, in writing this I’m wondering if that interest has come about as a kind of giving back to Kim for being there, Sox and Maddie for their individual take on the world that taught me so much.
+To be honest, in writing this I’m wondering if that interest has come about as a kind of giving back to Kim for being there for me, Sox and Maddie for their individual take on the world that taught me so much.

-I’m a groomer for my bread and butter, trained first in Westerham Kent when I was with horses, dogs kept being put my way to sort out their knotty problems.
+I’m a groomer, trained first in Westerham Kent when I was with horses, dogs kept being put my way to sort out their knotty problems.
 It was thought because I had and showed full coated OES, that I could do magic on any neglected coat.
 Some years later I also trained at the London International School of Canine Beauticians, as it was then.

 I’ve competed for years in agility, was running 4 dogs at one time, so 12 to 16 runs each day, knew I should have given up pastries when I come out of agility.